 Kate works on a freelance basis for JETS handling communications, marketing and PR to ensure the excellent work of JETS is promoted as widely as possible.
 Kate joined the team in October 2014 and has a range of experience having worked in various roles within the horseracing industry since graduating in 1998.

 Tel: 07980 661003

 Former jockey and jockey coach, Phil joined the team in November 2015 as Jockey Personal Development Manager.
-The role is being funded by The Racing Foundation for a three year period and forms an important part of the wider Jockey Training & Development strategy which is being implemented to enhance the support network currently available to jockeys by providing a cohesive and holistic programme of professional and personal development for jockeys.
+The role is being funded by The Racing Foundation and forms an important part of the wider Jockey Training & Development strategy which is being implemented to enhance the support network currently available to jockeys by providing a cohesive and holistic programme of professional and personal development for jockeys.

 Tel: 07970 673351

 We are currently recruiting a new Chair of Trustees.
 Please see details below:

 We are seeking a person who is passionate about learning, development and the holistic support of athletes throughout and beyond their professional careers.
 Following the retirement of our long-standing Chair, we are looking for an individual to provide leadership to the Board and to support the Executive of the charity to achieve agreed strategic objectives.
 The ideal candidate will be a strong networker and act as an ambassador for JETS in partnership with the Executive.